OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 - [Mail 1.0](/openspecs/office_file_formats/ms-owemxml/578d8214-2657-4e6a-8485-25899e772fac)
 - [Mail 1.1](/openspecs/office_file_formats/ms-owemxml/8e722c85-eb78-438c-94a4-edac7e9c533a)

 When a `VersionOverrides` element is used, then the `OfficeApp` element must have a `xmlns` attribute that identifies the appropriate schema.
-The possible values of the attribute are the following.
+The possible values of the attribute are the following:

 - `http://schemas.microsoft.com/office/taskpaneappversionoverrides`
 - `http://schemas.microsoft.com/office/contentappversionoverrides`
 - `http://schemas.microsoft.com/office/mailappversionoverrides`

 The `VersionOverrides` element itself must also have an `xmlns` attribute specifying the schema.
-The possible values are the three above and the following.
+The possible values are the three above and the following:

 - `http://schemas.microsoft.com/office/mailappversionoverrides/1.1`

 The `VersionOverrides` element also must have an `xsi:type` attribute that specifies the schema version.
-The possible values are the following.
+The possible values are the following:

 - `VersionOverridesV1_0`
 - `VersionOverridesV1_1`